stepzen-dev/vscode-stepzen/docs/architecture.md

 ## Migration Strategy

-The refactoring maintains 100% backward compatibility:
+The refactoring has been completed in phases:

-1. **Phase 1** (Current): New architecture with compatibility layer
+1. **Phase 1** ✅ **Complete**: New architecture with compatibility layer

+   - Created modular service architecture
+   - Maintained backward compatibility
-   - All existing code continues to work unchanged
+   - All tests remained green
-   - New features can use either API
-   - Deprecation warnings guide future migration

-2. **Phase 2** (Future): Direct service usage
+2. **Phase 2** ✅ **Complete**: Direct service usage

-   - Commands and features migrate to use services directly
+   - Migrated all commands and features to use services directly
+   - Updated imports across the codebase
-   - Compatibility layer remains for external consumers
+   - Removed dependency on compatibility layer

-3. **Phase 3** (Future): Cleanup
+3. **Phase 3** ✅ **Complete**: Cleanup
-   - Remove compatibility layer when no longer needed
+   - Removed compatibility layer entirely
-   - Full migration to service-oriented architecture
+   - Full migration to service-oriented architecture achieved

 ## Testing Strategy